 * Note: Customized allocation scheme should only be selected by participants who have an awareness of the various risks associated with investing in a particular assets class and are capable of making an informed investment decision after reviewing their risk/return requirements.

-A participant can change from one Allocation Scheme to another Allocation Scheme twice in a financial year.
+A participant can change from one Allocation Scheme to another Allocation Scheme at any time till retirement.

 Before deciding which Allocation Scheme to select to invest in, the Participants should consider the types of funds and level of risk involved.
 To help them choose an investment mix to suit their specific needs, the Allocation Schemes have been graded into risk bands – lower risk, lower to medium risk, medium to higher risk and higher risk.
 Furthermore, for pension investment, it is important to take into account the perceived risk that suits each stage in the working life.
 Different risk profiles may be appropriate at different stages of the Participant’s working life.

 |High Volatility Allocation Scheme Medium Volatility Allocation Scheme Low Volatility Allocation Scheme Lower Volatility Allocation Scheme Lifecycle Allocation Scheme||Higher Risk Medium to High Risk Lower to Medium Risk Lower Risk||Investors with long term investment horizon and/or high tolerance for risk.|